tdemelle-SiP/local-fauxstainedglasspanes/wp-content/plugins/sip-printify-manager/DOCUMENTATION.md

 1. Select a template from the list by checking the box next to it.
 2. Choose "Create New Products" from the dropdown menu above the template list.
 3. Click "Execute" to load the template into the Product Creation Table.
+   The structure of the template product will appear in the first row of the Product Creation Table and the source content from the template will populate the second row.

 ---